Simone's health story

 I won't go into all the stressors that were going on for us at this stage but the result was that I developed anxiety (which was wrongly diagnosed as post-natal depression).
 I was trying to be a (too) perfect wife and mum and hold everything together and I didn't let people know what we were going through, or ask for help.

-During this 3 year period, before I found my wonderful naturopath, I struggled with constant cycles of sinus infections, antibiotics and then thrush.
+During this 3 year period of stress and postnatal depletion I suffered with constant cycles of sinus infections, antibiotics and then thrush.
 I started to struggle with my weight and I also started to get acne for the first time since adolescence.

 I had terrible fatigue, pushing myself to get through every day, due to an undiagnosed iron deficiency and I underwent an operation to remove my gallbladder.